alexeatsanything/alexeatsanything.github.io/_posts/2024-05-24-hangari-kalguksu.md

 ---
 layout: post
-title: 'Hangari Kalguksu (Los Angeles, CA)'
+title: "Hangari Kalguksu (Los Angeles, CA)"
 date: 2024-05-18 18:00:00
-description: '3470 W 6th St, Los Angeles, CA 90020'
+description: "3470 W 6th St, Los Angeles, CA 90020"
 tags: korean
 categories: Restaurants
 thumbnail:
 ---

 Deciding on a restaurant in K Town with a group of friends that include a vegetarian and a seafood allergic is challenging to say the least.
 Eventually we landed at Hangari Kalguksu in the strip mall across the street from the K Town Hmart.
 We waited in a short line and were led to our table after placing our order.
 As the name would imply, Hangari Kalguksu specializes in _kalguksu_, or knife-cut noodles.
 The menu reflects this, with different types of kalguksu taking up the majority of the offerings.
 Some non-kalguksu items include their acclaimed _bossam_, pork belly, or the _bibimmyeon_, cold noodles (which are also vegetarian).

 <div class="row mt-3">